Flash Bios Service

 What is to be considered with the binary BIOS-Update file?

 Use only Updates directly from your Mainboard-Manufacturer, or if you've bought a complete PC by Dell, IBM, Compaq... get it from them.
-You can find a List of all Mainboard-Manufacturers by www.wimsbios.com, or by using a search engine like www.google.com with the following keywords: "Mainboardtype + Mainboardmanufacturer + Homepage".
+You can find the Mainboard-Manufacturer by using a search engine like www.google.com with the following keywords: "Mainboardtype + Mainboardmanufacturer + Homepage".

 The File Extensions could be different, e.g. *.awd, *.bin, *.rom, or only a number.
 File extensions with *.exe, *.zip oder *.rar, are compressed BIOS-Update files.
 You can decompress an *.exe-file with a doubleclick. *.zip and *.rar files could be decompressed by programs like www.winzip.com or www.winrar.com.